programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 For my example, I will host a multiplayer game from a computer running FreeBSD and join it from a computer running OpenBSD.
 (The steps will be the same for you regardless of what desktop OS[es] you are using.)
 After copying the scenario's two files into the correct directory on the second machine, I return to the hosting machine.
 Then, I open 0 A.D. and click "Multiplayer" -> "Host Game."
 I choose "Map Type" as "Scenario" and click the filter "All Maps" before selecting "Bibracte."
 I join from the second machine by typing the host machine's local IP address, and this is the result:

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-11.png" alt="Here I am hosting a multiplayer match with my custom scenario.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-11.png" alt="A full-screen parameters' window for hosting a multiplayer match with my custom scenario.
 Player 1, on Team 1, will play as the Gauls, and Player 2, on Team 2, will play as the Romans.
-The map type is "Scenario," and the map that is selected is named "Bibtracte."" caption="Figure 11.
+The map type is Scenario, and the map that is selected is named Bibtracte." caption="Figure 11.
 Hosting a multiplayer match with my custom scenario" %}

 After "Roman Ruffian" (Player 2) clicks "I'm ready," "Gallic Guy" (Player 1, the host) clicks "Start Game," and the match begins:

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-12.png" alt="The multiplayer match has begun with the custom historical scenario.
-Player 1 (in this case, me) is situated with his Gallic fort atop Mont Beauvray, ready to begin crafting resources and warmaking against the Roman invaders of the Gallic homeland.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-12.png" alt="A view of Player 1 (in this case, me) situated with his Gallic fort atop Mont Beauvray, indicating the beginning of a multiplayer match played using the custom historical scenario.
 Player 1 specifically has a civic center, multiple guard towers, a barracks, several houses, some female citizens, and several infantrymen." caption="Figure 12.
 Player 1 is ready for battle from his fortress atop Mont Beuvray" %}

 ### Advanced: Build a Modification from Scratch